Toano in James City County, Virginia — The American South (Mid-Atlantic)

 Erected 1998 by Department of Historic Resources.
 (Marker Number W-33.)

 Other nearby markers.
-At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
-Chickahominy Church (approx. ¼ mile away); Hickory Neck Church (approx. 0.8 miles away); Olive Branch Christian Church (approx. 1.2 miles away); White Hall Tavern (approx. 1.3 miles away); Norge Depot (approx. 2.3 miles away); New Kent Road (approx. 2½ miles away); James City County / York County (approx. 3.4 miles away); Doncastle's Ordinary (approx. 3.6 miles away).
+At least 8 other markers are within 4 miles of this marker, measured as the crow flies: Chickahominy Church (approx. Ό mile away); Hickory Neck Church (approx. 0.8 miles away); Olive Branch Christian Church (approx. 1.2 miles away); White Hall Tavern (approx. 1.3 miles away); The Norge Depot (approx. 2 miles away); a different marker also named Norge Depot (approx. 2.3 miles away); New Kent Road (approx. 2½ miles away); James City County / York County (approx. 3.4 miles away).
 Touch for a list and map of all markers in Toano.